cta-rta/astri-rta-bootstrapper/README.md

 ```python
 updateParValuesWith = [required] {'evfile':'1', 'outfile':'2'}
 ```
 * tempOutputDir = [required] full path to the directory that contains the temporary output file (should NOT end with '/').
-The output files will be copied into another directory only when the script finish its execution
+The output files will be copied into another directory only when the script finishes its execution
 * tempOutputFilename = [required] output file temporary name.

 * outputDir = [required] full path to the directory that contains the output file (should NOT end with '/').